Imaginativeone-WordPress/WordPress-5-Cookbook/Contents.md

       - [ ] Getting ready
       - [ ] How to do it...
       - [ ] How it works...

-    - [ ] Setting up a Blogging and Editorial Workflow
+## 06 Setting up a Blogging and Editorial Workflow
+  - Details
     - [ ] Technical requirements
     - [ ] Publishing and scheduling blog posts
       - [ ] Getting ready